 Scale Length Effect

-The concert ukulele generally has a 15″ scale.
-This measurement would refer to the distance between the saddle part and the nut part of the ukulele.
-It can also refer to the whole section of the strings from the top of the neck up to the end of the bridge.
+The concert ukulele usually has a 15″ scale.
+This is the distance between the saddle and the nut.
+It covers the entire length of the strings from the top of the neck to the end of the bridge.

 Length of the Concert Uke Fretboard